What are some common uses for a Cash Purchases import into QuickBooks Online with Transaction Pro Importer?

 - Importing transactions paid with cash

-Below are some helpful tips to keep in mind regarding the most common issues that occur when importing Cash Purcahses into QBO with Importer.
+Below are some helpful tips to keep in mind regarding the most common issues that occur when importing Cash Purchases into QuickBooks Online with Importer.

 - When importing a Cash Purchase, the following fields are required (at minimum).